 Source: Sufrin et. al. 2019 American Journal of Public Health

-At year-end 2016 there were 210,000 women in prisons and jails.
+At year-end 2017 there were over 225,000 women in prisons and jails.
 Most incarcerated women are of reproductive age, the majority have children, and they are often the primary caretaker of their children.
 Some enter prison and jail pregnant, often first learning of the pregnancy upon intake.
 Incarcerated pregnant people have unique needs and present unique challenges for correctional systems and health systems alike.
 Despite the continued increase in the number of incarcerated women, little is known about how many are pregnant, have abortions, miscarriages or give birth while in custody.

 It is critical to have accurate, current vital statistics for these marginalized people, as their reproductive health has far-reaching consequences for women, their families, and society.